lindaluvluv/Professional-Portfolio/README.md

 # Professional-Portfolio
 Description: This is a mock portfolio website created based on Satomi Ishihara, a famous Japanese actress.
-The website contains about, work, contact, resume (this section is empty).
+The website contains about, work, contact, portfolio.

 Link to the website:
 https://lindaluvluv.github.io/Professional-Portfolio/